SujonHossain1/SujonHossain1/README.md

 ### I would like to introduce myself as a Self-Learner 🎓 `Software Engineering Student` 💻 💻 💻

-Hey There,👋 I am <a href="https://sujonbd.netlify.app/" target="_blank">Sujon Hossain </a> .
-A self-motivated and enthusiastic Software developer with a deep interest in JavaScript.
-I want to work in Software industry with modern web technologies of different local & multinational Software/ IT agencies of Bangladesh.
-I enjoy learning anything myself 😌 And I love to **`share my small bits of knowledge`** with the people to acquire the big one.
+Hey There,👋 <a href="https://sujonbd.netlify.app/" target="_blank">Sujon Hossain</a> a Frontend Engineer and Programmer with a deep interest in Software Architect.
+As a programmer, I am always eager to learn new technologies.
+Whenever I decide to achieve something, I push my best effort to complete this with a sharp timeline.
+I enjoy learning anything myself 😌 And I love to  **`share my small bits of knowledge`** with people to acquire the big ones.
 I wish to be an own working employee and fly all over the world. 🚀  **`Having an open discussion on any tech topic with a cup of coffee`** ☕ is my all-time favorite wanna have a discussion with me?
 Let's Connect!! 🚀 🚀

  <p align="center">
   <a href="https://github.com/SujonHossain1?tab=followers">